russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Provide clarity and direction for the organization

 "Vision and clarity are not things you delegate.
-They are your primary responsibility." — Patrick Lencioni, 'The Motive: Why So Many Leaders Abdicate Their Most Important Responsibilities'
+They are your primary responsibility." — Patrick Lencioni, 'The Motive'

 Every day, many people lie to themselves and others.
-They have learned to say not what they feel but what is socially acceptable to get along with the environment and achieve their own goals.
+They have learned to say not what they feel, but what is socially acceptable, in order to get along with the environment and achieve their own goals.
 But the less they are aware of their ulterior motives, the better, because they don't even like the idea of being selfish.

 Kevin Simler and Robin Hanson focus on identifying these hidden motives.
-By doing so, readers can better understand themselves and others, learning to interact more effectively with each other.
+By doing so, readers can gain a deeper understanding of themselves and others, and learn to interact more effectively with one another.

 The new world

 So why not recognize it?
-The less people know about their unsavory motives, the easier it is to hide them from others.
+The fewer people who know about their unsavory motives, the easier it is to hide them from others.
 While few recognize such duplicity, avoiding it carefully prevents a clear understanding of human behavior.

 In other words, many human motivations may seem unpleasant or wrong, and people often disguise them under the appearance of being charitable or valuable.

-Most people believe the best way to motivate is through reward or punishment, a typical carrot and stick method.
+Most people believe that the best way to motivate is through reward or punishment, a typical carrot-and-stick method.

 Daniel Pink quote